CORSMAL/CHOC-dataset-toolkit/README.md

 ### Install requirements

-This code has been tested with python 3.9.
+This code has been tested with python 3.9, but should work with other versions.
 You can make and activate a conda environment:
 ```
 conda create -n CHOC-toolkit-env python=3.9
 conda activate CHOC-toolkit-env

 ```

-We need Scipy, Open3d, NumPy and OpenCV as libraries.
+We need Scipy, Open3D, NumPy and OpenCV as libraries.
 You can install them as follows:
 ```
-pip install requirements.txt
+pip install -r requirements.txt
 ```

 ### Running the sample codes